alicevillar/sfa_api/README.md

  <h3>C6: Implement Digital Identity</h3>

-:white_check_mark: OWASP provides several recommendations for secure implementation of Digital Identity, a unique representation of a user.
+OWASP provides several recommendations for secure implementation of Digital Identity, a unique representation of a user.
 OWASP divide it in three levels:
 * Level 1 : Passwords => It's necessary to store them securely and follow OWASP password requirements.
 * Level 2 : Multi-Factor Authentication => Using passwords as a sole factor provides weak security.
 Multi-factor solutions provide a more robust solution by requiring an attacker to acquire more than one element to authenticate with the service.
 * Level 3 : Cryptographic Based Authentication => requires authentication that is "based on proof of possession of a key through a cryptographic protocol.”
 This type of authentication is used to achieve the strongest level of authentication assurance.